A Farewell to Arms: Censorship

-There are at least two copies of the first edition in which Hemingway re-inserted the censored text by hand, so as to provide a corrected text.
-One of these copies was presented to Maurice Coindreau; the other, to James Joyce.
-Hemingway's corrected text has not been incorporated into modern published editions of the novel; however, there are some audiobook versions that are uncensored.
+When A Farewell to Arms was first serialized, certain words were censored and parts of the story were excised for brevity.
+While the 1929 novel publication restored the previously removed passages, the adult language remained censored.
+There are at least two copies of the first edition into which Hemingway had re-inserted the censored text by hand to provide a corrected text.
+One of these copies was presented to Maurice Coindreau, the other to James Joyce.
+Hemingway's corrected text was finally inserted into a 2025 edition of the novel, and there are some audiobook versions that are uncensored.

 A Farewell to Arms was banned in the Irish Free State.

-Also, the novel could not be published in Italy until 1948 because the Fascist regime considered it detrimental to the honor of the Armed Forces, both in its description of the Battle of Caporetto and for a certain anti-militarism implied in the work.
-More than one biographer suggests that at the base of the censorship of the Fascist regime in the novel there had also been a personal antipathy between the writer and Benito Mussolini.
-Hemingway had interviewed him in 1923, shortly after he seized power, and in his article in the Toronto Star he poured scorn on Mussolini, calling him "the biggest bluff in Europe".
-But, apart from the official reactions, it is known that Mussolini did not like the article at all: Hemingway described Mussolini as trying to impress the media by pretending to be deeply absorbed in reading, while in reality holding a French–English dictionary—held upside down.
+Also, the novel could not be published in Italy until 1948 because the Fascist regime considered it detrimental to the honor of the Armed Forces, both in its description of the Battle of Caporetto and because of a certain anti-militarism implied in the work.
+More than one biographer has suggested that, at the base of the censorship of the Fascist regime in the novel, there had also been a personal antipathy between the writer and Benito Mussolini.
+Hemingway had interviewed him in 1923, shortly after he had seized power, and in Hemingway's article in the Toronto Star he poured scorn on Mussolini, calling him "the biggest bluff in Europe".
+But, apart from the official reactions, it is known that Mussolini did not like the article at all: Hemingway described Mussolini as trying to impress the media by pretending to be deeply absorbed in reading, while in reality he was holding a French–English dictionary upside down.
 The Italian translation had in fact already been prepared illegally in 1943 by Fernanda Pivano, leading to her arrest in Turin.

 Critical reception

 A Farewell to Arms was met with favorable criticism and is considered one of Hemingway's best literary works.

 Gore Vidal wrote of the text: "... a work of ambition, in which can be seen the beginning of the careful, artful, immaculate idiocy of tone that since has marked ...
 [Hemingway's] prose".
 The last line of the 1929 New York Times review reads: "It is a moving and beautiful book."

-Baker remarks on the theme of A Farewell to Arms: "After ten years of meditation and digestive of his experience, Hemingway lays before his readers a work which is far from a mere war experience, nor a store of love and death during the war."
+Baker remarks on the theme of A Farewell to Arms: "After ten years of meditation and digestive of his experience, Hemingway lays before his readers a work which is far from a mere war experience, nor a story of love and death during the war."

-However, since publication, A Farewell to Arms has also been the target of various controversy.
+However, since publication, A Farewell to Arms has also been the target of various controversies.
 Upon its flimsy publication—due to the medium of its release—through Scribner's Magazine, it was banned from Boston newsstands due to accusations of a pornographic nature, despite Hemingway's deliberate exclusion of graphic descriptions of sex, using omission as a literary device.